 Most importantly, our analysis is not just the sound itself; it is about the moment.
 It isn’t as simple as “I’m working and listening to Techno music.”
 It’s much deeper than that.
 For example, “I’m working and I’m listening to this genre.
 The sounds are light.
-This percussion uses the sounds of an analogue drum”.
-We are not merely tailoring the music to the individual, but to their behaviour and moment it is being played.
+This percussion uses the sounds of an analog drum”.
+We are not merely tailoring the music to the individual, but to their behavior and the moment, it is being played.

 I want to create a new layer of people’s lifestyles where they can have personalized music for every activity, for every moment of their lives.AI, Publications